 | Night repair moisturizer | Nights 1–14 | Supports barrier while you sleep |

-If you want a ready-to-go routine, ask about the Skin Ritualist aftercare kit when you book.
+If you want a ready-to-go routine, you can ask me about the Skin Ritualist aftercare kit when you book.

 MYTHS That Ruin Results